NikolaiUsyk/Lemma/sketchpad/adminToDo.md

 -   Finish intro to Vikram tomorrow before you do any real work.

 ## Immediate Work Tasks
 -   Rewrite make with python.
 Can I make python a stand-alone application?
-Maybe just do it in shell.
 -   If I'm making a package for my project at what point should I make it a standalone package. (use stat to get last updated date)
 -   It could really be a single class.
 -   Call it makr:  A way to __*SIMPLY*__ automate builds.
 Also runnr?